Aitensa/Img2Illum/readme.md

 # Img2illum: Equivariant Indoor Illumination Map Estimation from A Single Image

-This is the official code release for *Equivariant Indoor Illumination Map Estimation from A Single Image* which was published in ECCV 2020.
+This is the official code release for *Equivariant Indoor Illumination Map Estimation from A Single Image* which was published in CICAI 2023.